vfarcic/devops24/manuscript/06-jenkins-setup.md

 ...
 ```

-The `component` label seem to be unique and we can use it to retrieve only Jenkins Pod.
+The `component` label seem to be unique and we can use it to retrieve the Jenkins Pod.

 ```bash
 kubectl -n jenkins \